Ashwinihebbali/sentiment-analysis-of-comments-received-through-e-consultation-module/README.md

 pip install streamlit pandas plotly wordcloud vaderSentiment matplotlib numpy
 ```

-## Contributing
+## Acknowledgments

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add sentiment trend analysis'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Special thanks to Dr. Victor Ikechukwu for his invaluable guidance and support throughout the development of this project.
+Explore their work: [Victor-Ikechukwu](https://github.com/Victor-Ikechukwu).

+---

-## License
+## 📄 License

-This project is available for use across commercial, educational, and personal applications.
-See LICENSE file for details.
+This project is licensed under the *MIT License*.
+See [LICENSE](LICENSE) for details.

-**Transform feedback into action.
-Make data-driven decisions.
-Build better experiences.**
+---
+🔥 If you found this project helpful, please ⭐ it on GitHub!